LittleShoot is:

 The LittleShoot forum is a great place to ask questions and interact with other LittleShooters.

-Q) LittleShoot always runs in the background on my computer.
-Why?
+Q) Does LittleShoot always run in the background on my computer?

 Q) Is LittleShoot legal?